nsyncCSUS/seniorproject/README.md

-# seniorproject
+# Need Feed
-its for real

-:D
+This is the official repository for N.Sync() Senior Project.